lillo42/Brighter-Docs/contents/10/BrighterOutboxSupport.md

 It is important to note that the lower the Minimum Message age is the more likely it is that your message will be dispatches more than once (as if you are explicitly clearing messages your application may have instructed the clearing of a message at the same time as the **Outbox Sweeper**)

+### Singleton Sweeper

+You should only have one **Sweeper** instance running for a given Outbox at any time.
+While running the sweeper on a background thread within your producer application might be acceptable during development, this approach becomes problematic in production.
+As you scale out your application for resilience and performance, you will end up with multiple conflicting sweeper instances.

+The recommended production strategy is to run the **Sweeper** in its own dedicated service.
+Ensure that only one instance of this service is running at a time, for example by using a distributed lock or by deploying it as a singleton service in your container orchestrator.
+See [Kubernetes Singleton Pattern](https://www.weave.works/blog/kubernetes-patterns-singleton-application-pattern) for an example of this approach.

 ## Outbox Archiver

-The **Outbox Archiver** is an out of process services that monitors an **Outbox** and will archive messages of older than a certain age.
+The **Outbox Archiver** is an out-of-process service that monitors an **Outbox** and archives messages older than a certain age.

 The **Timed Outbox Archiver** has the following configurables
   * TimerInterval: The number of seconds to wait between checked for messages eligable for archival (default: 15)